Portsmouth High School students get experience, provide service by broadcasting games

 Part of their study is in the classroom, the other is applied.
 From shooting to calling the game and all the technical elements behind the scenes, these students do it all, broadcasting their high school’s sporting events live on YouTube.

-“Experience is invaluable,” said teacher Kevin Reilly.
+“Experience is invaluable,” said Reilly.
 “You can teach a lot of things from your podium in the classroom, but it doesn’t even touch what kids can get when they’re doing it.”

 “It’s been a great transformation from when we first started.
 It was one camera, a lapel mic, a clip right on my shirt, and now two, maybe three, cameras, panels switching back and forth,” Bicho said.